maxonrow/mxw-sdk-js/docs/api-signers.rst

 the following properties:

 :sup:`object` . provider
-    A :ref:`Provider <api-provider>` that is connected to the network.
+    Returns :ref:`Provider <api-provider>` that is connected to the network.
 This is optional, however, without a *provider*, **only** *write-only* operations should be expected to work.

 :sup:`object` . getAddress ( ) |nbsp| `=> Promise<Address>`